What Kind of D&D Character Would You Be?

 5. I was tied in two (or more) classes.
 How does the survey determine my primary and secondary class?

 Primary class assignment goes to the highest score you end up with in a class.
 In the case of ties, the survey picks the "most exclusive" class as your primary.
 Ties also result in a multi-class character.
 The secondary class is the "least exclusive" class that is tied.
 Exclusivity is based on how common I thought each class to be in a campaign world.
 Fighter is the least exclusive, while paladin and monk rank the highest in exclusivity.
-Your final class score (in the detailed results) is modified by your alignment.
-If your alignment would not allow you to take a class, that class's score is reduced by 21 points.
-I could've shifted alignment to match class, but I thought that alignment shouldn't be adjusted arbitrarily.

 When checking your detailed results, all classes that are tied at the highest score are eligible classes for you.
 You could be single-classed (pick your favorite from among the highest).
 You could have two classes, three classes, or more.
 The survey picks only two (based on the criteria above).